Upflow softeners are much more efficient than their counterparts – save money on salt and water costs.

 - Quick recharge – We love this unique feature of the SE.
 The system triggers quick demand-initiated regeneration cycles if the capacity ever falls below 3% outside of the normal schedule, so you always have access to soft water.

-- User-friendly LCD screen – We found it easy to adjust the system’s smart settings, including auto-refresh, vacation mode, and auto reserve, on the SoftPro Elite’s LCD screen.
+- User-friendly LCD screen – Easy adjustment to the system’s smart settings, including auto-refresh, vacation mode, and auto reserve, on the SoftPro Elite’s LCD screen

 - Lifetime warranty – The SoftPro Elite has a reassuring lifetime warranty and a 6-month money-back guarantee.

 Anyone looking for an innovative water softener packed full of smart, money- and salt-saving features that’s perfectly sized for your home and flow rate (there are eight grain capacities to choose from).